 The end of March is just around the corner, and with a new month comes a new budget.
 Get your April budget set up before the month begins so you are ready to start tracking your spending and being intentional with your money!

-Have you already done the big work of setting up your zero-based budget??
-I wish I could tell you this is a ‘set it and forget it’ life plan, but like every month brings new adventures, each month brings
+Have you already done the big work of starting your budget??
+I wish I could tell you this is a ‘set it and forget it’ life plan, but like every month brings new adventures, they also bring

 Getting real with yourself

 Honesty is key.
 The budget will only work for you if you get real about where you are at, and commit to the changes you want to make.

 It is absolutely OKAY if you didn’t nail the budget the first month you used it.
 It takes about three months to get the hang of it, and when you “blow the budget” it is NOT a fail.
 The simple fact that you are working on it, looking at your bank account, tracking your spending, thinking about your money – that is a success.